jgori-ouistiti/CoopIHC/docs/guide/agents.rst

 Agents are defined by four components:

-* An internal state, which essentially gives memory to the agent
+* An internal state, which essentially gives memory to the agent;
-* An observation engine, which generates observation from the game state
+* An observation engine, which generates observation from the game state;
-* An inference engine, with which the agent modifies their internal state, essentially giving them the ability to learn
+* An inference engine, with which the agent modifies their internal state, essentially giving them the ability to learn;
 * A policy, used to take actions.